What Are Perigee and Apogee? When Are Perigee and Apogee?

 Body

 Ever heard the terms perigee and apogee?
 The Moon’s orbit periodically grows rounder and then more oval; it is never a perfect circle.
-Therefore, sometimes, the Moon is closer to the Earth than at other times.
+Therefore, sometimes, the Moon is nearer to the Earth or farther from Earth.
+The news media will often use the terms “Supermoon” and “Micromoon.”
+Learn more.

 A simple definition: